icstechsales/dql-explorer/README.md

 Go to the [Releases tab](https://github.com/icstechsales/dql-explorer/releases) for the latest version and update notes.

+## Requirements

+The Domino Query Language (DQL) uses design data extracted from view notes.
+This information is stored in a special database called a design catalog and named GQFDsgn.cat.
+You must create a design catalog before ~a Node.js developer~ any attempts to use DQL, using DQL Explorer, Node.JS, LotusScript, Java, server console, etc... to query any database.
+Now that I slightly corrected the documentation, feel free to follow the remainder of the steps as outlined in the [DQL documentation](https://doc.cwpcollaboration.com/appdevpack/docs/en/design-catalog-admin.html) to create the design catalog and add your target databases to it.

 ## Configure

 Note: Try this on a development server.